 School colors are blue & gold.

-Pittsburgh schools are overseen by an elected board with nine members.
+Pittsburgh Public Schools are overseen by an elected board with nine members.
 Each member represents a geographic region of the city.
 Pittsburgh Carrick High School is in District 7, which covers Carrick and ten other Pittsburgh neighborhoods, mostly on the Hilltop.

-The school system operates several magnet schools – schools with specialized courses.
+The school system operates several magnet schools – schools with specialized courses in creative and performing arts, or science and technology.
 Students can qualify regardless which public school they would otherwise attend.

 Pittsburgh Public Schools shut down & shifted to remote learning during the coronavirus pandemic of 2020/2021.
 The school system announced that schools would begin reopening in April, 2021.
 The teachers’ union Executive Board unanimously voted not to restart in-person learning until all school staff can receive vaccinations.